 Remember that feed, play, sleep rule?
 Yep this is where this comes in.
 Tiny babies will fall asleep feeding.
 They are full, comfortable on mums boob and comfort sucking – all their favourite things to do.
 Up to about 3 or 4 weeks this is fine.
-By about 6 weeks old you want your bubs living the sleep, feed, play lifestyle.
+By about 6 weeks old you want your bubs living his best -sleep, feed, play- life.

 So, during feeding you want to practice undressing baby.
 Cooling them down will keep them awake.
 Now no need to get baby completely naked in a cool room.
 Just take off the top half of his onesie up to his waist, leave his singlet on though.
 This is a good maneuver when your baby will not feed for very long also.
 If they keep falling asleep mid feed they will want to feed more often as they are only snacking and will get hungry more often – which will also interfere with their sleep.

 After baby has eaten you need to burp them and then change their nappy.
 Talk to baby and try interacting to wake baby.
 Practicing tummy time on the change table or playmat is good too.
 You want to have at least 10-15 minutes of solid play at first and work your way up to 45-60 minutes over a couple of weeks.
 At first it may see like baby is exhausted and nothing you do will keep him awake but stick to it and you will get there eventually.
 Watch the clock and once baby reaches his playtime quota, transfer baby to bed.

 Make sure you are watching the clock and go and wake baby for a feed when it is time.